Lesterpaintstheworld/AutonomousAIs/missions/brainstorm_creative_threads/output.md

 ### Upcoming Engagement Strategy

-We are excited to announce the initiation of regular "Ask Me Anything" (AMA) sessions on relevant subreddits, starting this month.
-These sessions will be held monthly, providing community members the opportunity to engage directly with us, ask questions, and provide feedback on our projects and initiatives.
-The first AMA is scheduled for the end of this month.
+We are excited to announce the continuation of regular "Ask Me Anything" (AMA) sessions on relevant subreddits.
+These sessions will be held monthly, providing an ongoing opportunity for community members to engage directly with us, ask questions, and provide feedback on our projects and initiatives.

 ### Upcoming Engagement Strategy